geosolutions-it/MapStore2/docs/index.md

 Application Context where users can save, manage and share its own resources by also managing access permissions to other groups of users.

 [MapStore](https://mapstore.geo-solutions.it/mapstore/#/) is not only a product but also a WebGIS framework.
 As a standard geoportal product, it is a web-based product that allows to provide
-a powerfull and interactive geospatial WebGIS, it provides a direct and real-time access to geospatial data warehouses and it supports all available standards formats for geospatial data.
+a powerful and interactive geospatial WebGIS, it provides a direct and real-time access to geospatial data warehouses and it supports all available standards formats for geospatial data.
 [MapStore](https://mapstore.geo-solutions.it/mapstore/#/) also provides advanced spatial analysis capabilities that can be used to build WebGIS solutions through a powerful, dynamic and open geospatial application.
 Since [MapStore](https://mapstore.geo-solutions.it/mapstore/#/) is also a framework, you can use it to build your own WebGIS applications by using its plugins and modules.